Deep Learning view markdown

 • deep - more than 1 hidden layer

-• regression loss = $\frac{1}{2}(y-\hat{y})^2$
+• mean-squared error (regression loss) = $\frac{1}{2}(y-\hat{y})^2$

-• multiclass classification loss $=-\sum_j y_j \ln \hat{y}_j$
+• cross-entropy loss (classification loss) = $=-\sum_j y_j \ln \hat{p}_j$

 • backpropagation - application of reverse mode automatic differentiation to neural networks’s loss